rageshtest/Jenkins-doc/CONTRIBUTING.md

 * Suggest a feature
 * Contribute code

 Below are a few guidelines we would like you to follow.
-If you need help, please reach out to us by opening an issue.
+If you need help, please reach out to us by opening an ## issue link ????

 ## Report a bug